terotuomala/gitops-flux2-example/README.md

 <!-- USAGE -->
 ## :keyboard: Usage
-Both K3s clusters are using Calico instead of Flannel in order to be able to use NetworkPolicy.
+> Both K3s clusters are using Calico instead of Flannel in order to be able to use Network Policies.

 ### Local K3s staging cluster
 Create the cluster: